Easy Beginner’s Guide to Play G Major Scale on Guitar

 C major chord

-Every beginner’s first chord ever learnt on the guitar – the C major chord.
+Every beginner’s guitar chord is the C major chord.
 This is one of the fundamental chords and is quite often used in combination with the G major chord.
 The ring finger holds the 5th string at the 3rd fret, the middle finger holds the 4th string at the 2nd fret and the pointer/index finger holds the 2nd string at the 1st fret.
 The 3rd and 1st strings are left open.

 D major chord